organom/cloudflare-cdktf-template/README.md

  const app = new App();
 ```

-## Changes after using as template
+## Changes After Using from Template
 * Rename `cloudflare-cdktf` into `your_project_name`
 * Cleanup this readme